 Does the StairMaster help for hiking?

 Yes.
-It builds uphill-specific cardio and leg endurance that usually transfers well to steep hiking.
+It builds uphill-specific cardio and leg endurance that transfers well to steep hiking.
 It works best when you also hike outdoors and add basic leg strength training.

 How often should I use the StairMaster to train for hiking?